ethereum/remix-ide/docs/file_explorer.md

 The Workspace operations to create **Solidity Test Workflow**,  **Mocha Chai Test Workflow**, and **Slither Workflow** are for creating GitHub actions.
 When clicked, a .yml file is created in the .workflows folder of the active Workspace.

 ### Workspaces initialized with Git
-Git intialized workspaces will have the Git icon next to them in the **Workspaces** select box.
+Git initialized workspaces will have the Git icon next to them in the **Workspaces** select box.

 ![](images/a-fe-select-git.png)